-- · Health Administration
+- · Management and Organizational Leadership

-- Management and Business Information Systems
+- · Healthcare Administration

 - · Project Management

-- · Technology Management
+- Technology Management

-More information about programs and faculty of the School of Professional Studies can be found on the Adult Degree Program page.
+More information about programs and faculty of the Department of Professional Studies can be found on the Adult Degree Program page.

-Bachelors (BA) in Health Administration
+Bachelors (BA) in Healthcare Administration

-Health Administration (BA)
+Healthcare Administration (BA)

-The health administration major offers a 36-semester-hour course of study that is designed to educate and prepare individuals to be leaders who can meet the challenges facing the health care industry in our region, advance the quality of care delivered to all, and fill anticipated workforce needs in a variety of positions in health administration.
+The healthcare administration major offers a 36-semester-hour course of study that is designed to educate and prepare individuals to be leaders who can meet the challenges facing the healthcare industry in our region, advance the quality of care delivered to all, and fill anticipated workforce needs in a variety of positions in healthcare administration.
 Students are required to obtain a minimum grade of C- in all courses taken for the major.

 Management Core (23 hours)

 MGOL 401 Organizational Behavior 3

 MGOL 403 Organizational Theory 3

 MGOL 404 Organizational Communication 3

 MGOL 407 Christian Faith and Thought 3

 MGOL 410 Financial Decision Making 3

 MGOL 413 Ethics for Managers 3

 MGOL 432 International Dynamics 2

 MGOL 450 Strategic Management 3

-Health Administration Coursework (13 hours)
+Healthcare Administration Coursework (13 hours)

-MGHA 427 Introduction to Health Services 3
+MGHA 427 Introduction to Healthcare Services 3

-MGHA 430 Legal and Ethical Aspects of Health Services 3
+MGHA 430 Legal and Ethical Aspects of Healthcare Services 3

-MGHA 432 Integrated Health Care Delivery Systems 3
+MGHA 432 Integrated Healthcare Delivery Systems 3

-MGHA 433 Health Administration Leadership Seminar 1
+MGHA 433 Leadership for Healthcare Professionals 3

-MGHA 434 Fundamentals of Managed Care 3
+MGHA 434 Fundamentals of Managed Care 1